EbiSadeghi/xTactics-Hotkey/README.md

-This document provides an overview, installation instructions, usage details, and other relevant information.

----

 # Xtactics-Hotkey

 **Xtactics-Hotkey** is a Python script designed to enhance the gaming experience for **Xtactics** by providing convenient hotkeys.
 Utilizing the `pyautogui` library, this script automates certain actions in the game, allowing players to perform tasks more efficiently.